 But like so many other tasty dishes, the keto diet places a bunch of restrictions on whether you can enjoy this favored food.

 However, with this easy keto coleslaw recipe, you’ll be able to have the BBQ you’ve always wanted without giving up your keto diet.
+And that's especially true if you're making some delicious meat with my famous keto friendly bbq sauce recipe.

 Let’s dive into this low carb keto coleslaw recipe!

-Peeling and Prep
+Step 1: Peeling and Prep

 First off, use a hand peeler to peel any skin off of the regular-sized carrot you’ll use for this recipe.